Pole-to-Pole RTW, Robert DeLaurentis

 Dramatic Hilo coastline.

 Crossing the windy strait between the Big Island and Maui.
-I repositioned "May" to a hanger in Maui due to hurricane Lane and Hector approaching Hilo.
+The turbulence I encountered approaching Kahului airport (PHOG) was insane.

 A summary of the 2018 Hawaii hurricane season